GabrielBrionesL/gabrielbriones/README.md

 I'm a passionate buisness analytics and big data with a keen interest in data engineering and data science.
 I love Star Wars, history, and, philosophy.

 ## 🔬 Projects
-### Project 1: DS4A Capstone Project
+### Project 1: Analyzing the effects of socio-economic factors on pregnancy outcomes
-- Description: We chose to investigate the interplay between racial disparities in pregnancy-related mortality and socioeconomic factors.
+- Description: DS4A Capstone project
 - Technologies: Python, Tableau,
 - https://github.com/cfonderson/portfolio/tree/main/DS4A%20Capstone